 The steps of an evergreen funnel

-There are a few steps of an evergreen funnel.
+There are a few steps to creating an evergreen funnel for an automated webinar.

 One – Sally Sue opts into something free.
 This can be an evergreen webinar, like we’re talking about here, but could also be any other kind of freebie (checklists, workbooks, ebooks, templates, etc.).